The

 constitutional.

-And that is the entire extent of the proper
+the entire extent of the proper legal domestic application of the income tax

-legal domestic application of the income tax (in America) under the law.
-There are no other provisions anywhere in all
+(in America) under the law.
+There are no

-of Subtitle A - Income Taxes, authorizing the withholding of this tax from any
+other provisions anywhere in all of Subtitle A - Income Taxes, authorizing the

-other persons, foreign or otherwise, or stating that any other person other
+withholding of this tax from any other persons, foreign or otherwise, or

-or is made liable, for either the payment of the income tax, or for the payment
+payment of the income tax, or for the payment of any penalties or interest

-of any penalties or interest incurred as a result of a failure to pay.
+incurred as a result of a failure to pay.

-The income tax is an indirect foreign tax in the form of a tariff that is collected at the source by withholding from subject
+the form of a tariff that is collected

-properly subjected to the payment of a tariff.
+at the source by withholding from subject persons - who are all foreign and properly subjected to the payment of a tariff.
 But, tariffs

 do not apply to domestic economic activity, and the scheme of the income